radius-project/blog/radblog/content/posts/2025/azure-container-instances/index.md

 This new design will enable:
 - Architectural separation of Radius core logic from platform provisioning code
 - Community-provided extensions to support new compute platforms without Radius code changes
-- Consistent platform engineering experience across all resource types
+- Consistent platform engineering and developer experience across all resource types

 ### Support for platform-specific capabilities